InterconnectKTH/InterconnectKTH.github.io/index.md

 **Demo date:**

-Monday 8/5 in Sal A
+Monday 8/5 in hall A

 **Sprint 3**